Skip to content

 Sewage Lagoons:

 On Oct.
-31, 1968, a sinkhole opened in the bottom of a sewage lagoon in the city of Republic, releasing about four million gallons of sewage into the subsurface.
+31, 1968, a sinkhole opened in the bottom of a sewage lagoon in the city of Republic, releasing about 4 million gallons of sewage into the subsurface.
 Shuyler Creek and “several domestic wells and springs” east of Republic were contaminated.

 In May 1978, a circular sinkhole formed in the bottom of the West Plains sewage lagoon, sucking 30 to 40 million gallons of sewage into the groundwater system.
 Previous dye tracing indicated the sewage would flow underground toward Mammoth Spring, on the Missouri-Arkansas line, about 20 miles southeast.
 Bacteria levels in Mammoth Spring shot up as dissolved oxygen went down.
 The Arkansas Health Department warned people not to swim or boat in the Spring River, a popular float stream born at Mammoth Spring.